Midwestern United States

-Economically the region is balanced between heavy industry and agriculture; large sections of this area make up the United States' Corn Belt, with finance and services such as medicine and education becoming increasingly important.
+The region's economy is a mix of heavy industry and agriculture, with extensive areas forming part of the United States' Corn Belt.
+Finance and services such as medicine and education are becoming increasingly important.
 Its central location makes it a transportation crossroads for river boats, railroads, autos, trucks, and airplanes.
-Politically, the region swings back and forth between the parties, and thus is heavily contested and often decisive in elections.
+Politically, the region includes multiple swing states, and therefore is heavily contested and often decisive in elections.